jacecotton/tcds/web-components.md

 ## A primer on Web Components
 Most of our components are [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), and most of these use the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow).
 The **Web Components API** refers collectively to these and other related APIs.

-The shadow DOM allows component authors to create and control the component's internal markup.
-Usually, simpler contentful markup is expected as an input, provided by downstream component users (e.g. content authors, template authors, etc.)
+The shadow DOM allows developers to write component markup with JavaScript and then isolate it from the outer DOM.
+Generally, shadow DOM markup contains no content or semantics, rather only markup necessary for functionality, structure, or dynamic UI.
+Content is received either from an API or from contentful, semantic markup in the "surface DOM" via attributes or slots.

 For example, whereas a React component might look something like: